 Put the helmet right: if you know how to place the helmet on your head then it is half the job done.
-It has been see that most people don’t even know how to put it on correctly.
-An important tip for putting it right is getting helmet as per the size of your head.
+It has been seeing that most people don’t even know how to put it on correctly.
+An important tip for putting it right is getting a helmet as per the size of your head.
 Placement of the helmet will have a direct impact on the fit which is essential for any helmet.

 Strap it on: you will see that in almost every type of helmet there is a strap.
 You need to make sure that you strap it on as soon as you wear the helmet.
 Strapping it will assure that your helmet is stuck to your head no matter what.
 This is a strategically placed safety measure that the manufacturer puts in the products in the event you come face to face with any unforeseen event.

 Keep the flip on: in case you have a Full Face helmet, you must keep the flip on while you ride.
 It makes sure that no foreign objects cause any hindrance or hit your face when you are riding.
-So it is advisable to put in on at all times without fail to keep you safe.
+So it is advisable to put it on at all times without fail to keep you safe.

-Motorcycle Helmet Frequently asked questions (FAQs):
+Motorcycle Helmet Frequently Asked Questions (FAQs):

 Q: How often should I replace my helmet and why?

 A: It is essential to replace the helmet every five years.
 This is based on a consensus by helmet manufacturers and the Snell foundation.
 This is because the glues and resins used in the manufacture of the helmet can affect the inner lining material.
-Also, the hair oils, body fluids and cosmetics can lead to the general reduction in the standard of the products.
+Also, the hair oils, body fluids, and cosmetics can lead to a general reduction in the standard of the products.
 So, replacing it every few years is a must.

 Q: How do I know if a particular helmet has a good fit for me?

-A: Having a helmet which has a good fit is as important as wearing a helmet.
+A: Having a helmet that has a good fit is as important as wearing a helmet.
 For this, you should try out different sizes to opt for the most comfortable one.
 To check if the helmet in question is of the correct size, you could buckle the strap and then bring the lower back of the helmet forward and the front brow region of the helmet to the back to see if it is too loose or tight.
 Leave a helmet on for 10 minutes to check for any discomfort.

 Q: What should I do to maintain the motorcycle helmet?

 A: When the helmet is not in use, never keep the product in a place that damages the inner lining of the helmet.
 For instance, it should be kept away from the motorcycle mirror.
-To maintain it, you could use mild soap water for cleaning the outsides and the inner lining of it.
+To maintain it, you could use mild soap water for cleaning the outside and the inner lining of it.
 Also, keep in mind never to use any chemical detergent on the product or use any paints on it.

 Q: Why should you wear Snell certified helmets?